aceinnolab/Inkycal/README.md

 ### Getting the Raspberry Pi Zero W ready
 1. Expand the filesystem in the Terminal with **`sudo raspi-config --expand-rootfs`**
-2. Enable SPI by entering **sudo sed -i s/#dtparam=spi=on/dtparam=spi=on/ /boot/config.txt** in the Terminal
+2. Enable SPI by entering **`sudo sed -i s/#dtparam=spi=on/dtparam=spi=on/ /boot/config.txt`** in the Terminal
-3. Set the correct timezone with **sudo dpkg-reconfigure tzdata**, selecting the correct continent and then the capital of your country.
+3. Set the correct timezone with **`sudo dpkg-reconfigure tzdata`**, selecting the correct continent and then the capital of your country.
 4. Reboot to apply changes

 ### Installing required packages for python 3.5
 Execute the following command in the Terminal to install all required packages:

-**sudo curl -sSL https://raw.githubusercontent.com/aceisace/Raspberry-Pi-Google-Calendar-with-E-Paper-display/master/Packages-installer | bash**
+**`sudo curl -sSL https://raw.githubusercontent.com/aceisace/Raspberry-Pi-Google-Calendar-with-E-Paper-display/master/Packages-installer | bash`**

 ### Customising the main script
 Once the packages are installed, you can copy the 'Calendar' folder from this directory to the 'Home' folder of the 'Pi' user on the raspberry pi.
-From there, navigate to the file 'calendarv2.4' and edit the file according to your own needs.
+From there, navigate to the file 'stable.py' and edit the file according to your own needs.